 Active: Check this box to make the field Active/Inactive for use in the layout editor.

 Display When: See the Display When section later in this guide for more info.

 Used By: Will list out what sections are using this field.

 Click Save when done.

-NOTE: You can edit everything but the Field Name after the initial save.
+NOTE: The Field Name becomes locked after the initial save.

-Each section has its own layout.
-This determines what users will see when populating these fields in the system.
+Each section has its own Current Layout.
+This determines what users will see when accessing these fields in their respective parts of the system.